Michael Heseltine: Conservative whip suspension

 In May 2019, he had the Conservative Party whip suspended after saying he would vote for the Liberal Democrats, rather than the Conservatives, at the 2019 European Parliament election.

 On 26 November 2019, in preparation for the 2019 general election, Heseltine said he could not support Boris Johnson because the Prime Minister was pursuing an "utterly disastrous" policy that would make Britain poorer and less influential, and he called on voters to back the Liberal Democrats to deny Johnson a majority in Parliament.

+In June 2023, following the report by the Commons Privileges Committee, he said that Johnson had lied to parliament.
+Speaking on Sky News, he said that Johnson had resigned before the Partygate report was published because he "saw it coming", adding "We've had four days of this report and the story doesn't change: Boris Johnson told a pack of lies.
+Boris Johnson got out from under, he saw it coming, he knew he hadn't a case to defend.
+So he resigned before the suspension that he feared could be relevant."
+In July 2024, the Conservatives restored Heseltine's whip.

 Family and personal life

 Heseltine married Anne Harding Williams in 1962.
 They have three children: Annabel (born in 1963), Alexandra (born in 1966), and Rupert (born in 1967), as well as nine grandchildren.
 During the period Heseltine was the MP for Tavistock in Devon (from 1966 to 1974), he became part of a local 'fishing gang' with poet Ted Hughes.
 His wife was delighted, as an admirer of the poet, but Heseltine himself did not initially know who he was.

-At the beginning of November 2016, drawing on an interview with Tatler magazine, it was reported that Heseltine had confessed to strangling his mother's Alsatian in 1964, after the animal had drawn blood, which was falsely interpreted as him having killed the dog.
+At the beginning of November 2016, drawing on an interview with Tatler magazine, it was reported that Heseltine had confessed to strangling his mother's Alsatian in 1964, after the animal had drawn blood, which was falsely interpreted as his having killed the dog.
 A rumour about such an incident had been in circulation since a 1990 article in The Observer and an unauthorised biography.
 Heseltine later stated that he had, in fact, subdued the animal using its choke collar after it had attacked him.
 In an interview with the Press Association, Heseltine said the dog was put down the next day at the vet's insistence, because it had become dangerous and a threat to his pregnant wife and elderly mother.

 In January 2017, Heseltine was convicted of careless driving and fined £5,000, following an incident on 19 June 2016 in which he pulled out into the path of a cyclist, causing serious injuries, including a broken arm and shattered knees, which required plates and pins.